-Inspectors will use the timetables/activity schedules provided by the provider before the inspection to identify the sessions/visits they will observe.
+Inspectors will use the timetables provided by the provider before the inspection to identify the sessions they will observe and when they will undertake learning walks.

-Inspectors will not always notify staff of the sessions they will observe.
+Inspectors will not notify staff of the sessions they will observe.

 Will inspectors observe support programmes, such as essential and basic skills and literacy and numeracy support sessions?